inBeat/inbeat-website/content/top-influencers/tiktok/travel/peru/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Peru In 2023
+title: Top 10 Travel TikTok Influencers In Peru In 2024
 description: >-
-  Find top travel TikTok influencers in Peru in 2023.
+  Find top travel TikTok influencers in Peru in 2024.
 Most popular hashtags: #travel #parati #peru #foryou.
 platform: TikTok
-hits: 33
+hits: 32
-text_top: Discover the best TikTok influencers on inBeat.
+text_top: Identify the top-rated TikTok profiles on inBeat.
-text_bottom: Our platform has 33 TikTok influencers like this in Peru for you to work with.
+text_bottom: Our search engine holds 32 TikTok influencers like this in Peru for you to pitch.
 profiles:
   - username: "kiomarapiana"
     fullname: >-